<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

-The National Institute of Standards and Technology’s Cybersecurity Framework (NIST CSF) is one of the most robust security frameworks available today.
+The National Institute of Standards and Technology’s (NIST) Cybersecurity Framework (CSF) is one of the most robust security frameworks available today.
 Developed from an executive order in close collaboration with government, industry, and academic representatives, Version 1 was proven to scale beyond the critical infrastructure enterprises it was initially designed for.
-Version 1.1 brought a greater focus to third-party risk management within the categories and subcategories, further solidifying the Framework’s ability to serve organizations of any size and industry.
+NIST CSF Version 1.1 brought a greater focus to third-party risk management within the categories and subcategories, further solidifying the Framework’s ability to serve organizations of any size and industry.

-A NIST CSF Scorecard helps risk and compliance leaders in two main ways: benchmarking their progress as they implement the CSF and reporting on that progress to stakeholders.
-Most importantly, a NIST Cybersecurity Framework scorecard uses risk assessment data to illustrate the cyber threats and risks facing the organization in a way that business leaders can understand and use.
+A NIST CSF Scorecard helps risk and compliance leaders by benchmarking their progress as they implement the CSF and reporting on that progress to stakeholders.
+Most importantly, a NIST Cybersecurity Framework scorecard uses risk assessment data to illustrate the organization's cyber threats and risks in a way that business leaders can understand and use.
 Further, a robust cyber scorecard will also show a return on security investment (RoSI) calculation to show where investment needs to be made.

-Creating a cyber risk scorecard is both critical and cumbersome for many organizations.
-It often gets forgotten, given the amount of manual effort necessary to build one from a GRC tool or spreadsheet.
+Creating a cyber risk scorecard is critical and cumbersome for many organizations.
+Given the manual effort necessary to build one from a GRC cybersecurity tool or spreadsheet, it often gets forgotten.
 It requires a holistic view of an organization’s cyber security posture that spreadsheets and modular tools cannot provide.
-The CyberStrong IRM platform leverages its fully integrated solution to automate the reporting process and allows users to export a NIST CSF Scorecard in seconds.
+The CyberStrong cyber risk management software leverages its fully integrated solution to automate the reporting process and allows users to export a NIST CSF Scorecard in seconds.

 What is a NIST Cybersecurity Framework Scorecard